How to Become a Speech Therapist in Oklahoma

 High Levels of Job Growth for Speech-Language Pathologists in Oklahoma

 The number of SLP jobs in Oklahoma is projected to increase by 33% over the decade leading up to 2030.
-That’s the 10th-best job growth rate among all states.
-At that rate, Oklahoma should see an average of 170 SLP job openings every year over that period.
+That’s the tenth-best job growth rate among all states.
+During this time, the state should see an average of 170 SLP job openings every year due to a blend of new job growth, retirements, and natural job turnover.

-Private outpatient clinics including the ones shown here are among the top employers for SLPs in Oklahoma:
+Private outpatient clinics like the following are among the top employers for SLPs in Oklahoma:

 Oklahoma City: